annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 Treat yourself to a piece of cake at the most beautiful cafe.
 Make sure to make a reservation.
-Go after 11am when the quartet start playing.
+Go after 11 am when the quartet starts to play.

 * # Hungarian Parliament Building
 <br/>